 The practice will help you to keep track of how long the yolks have been inside a freezer.
 Only consume frozen eggs within three months.
 Place the yolks in a sealed bag before putting them in a freezer.

 After making your eggs, peel, remove the yolks and package them.
 Freeze the yolks immediately to avoid contamination.
 Freezing will not change the texture of your eggs.
-To freeze the whole egg, beat all together, just like when preparing scrambled eggs.

 How Do You Handle Peeled Hard-Boiled Eggs?

 To ensure that your eggs are safe for consumption, only peel them when you are ready to eat.
 If you have peeled them already, ensure you store them in an airtight container containing a damp paper towel to prevent drying out.

 Just like unpeeled eggs, never leave peeled ones at room temperature for too long.
 They should also be refrigerated as soon as possible.